-The questions you ask separate you from other people.
+The questions you ask separate you from others.

 This statement is two-fold: 1.
 It implies that you’re going to ask questions in the first place and 2.
 It says that you’re going to ask the right questions.